 * Top tip - Make sure to be open and engaging in group interviews.
 Take a leading role but be aware it is very important to listen to, acknowledge and understand others.

-> Competency based interviews are fairly “standard”.
-Prepare thoroughly make sure you know about the role and be ready to answer questions about your CV, skills and scenarios.
+Competency-based interviews are fairly “standard”.
+Prepare thoroughly to make sure you know about the role and be ready to answer questions about your CV, skills and scenarios.

-> * Top tip - It’s all about the preparation!
+* Top tip - It’s all about the preparation!

 What do you know about the company?